apigee-127/a127-samples/spikearrest-example/README.md

       description: "Returns current weather in the specified city to the caller"
 ````

-You can add two optional configurations to spike arrest when you apply it:

 * **key** - (optional, default = '_default') Identifies the spike arrest "bucket".
 This is a string that may be set to any value.
 Each key locates a single bucket, which maintains separate execution windows from other buckets.

 * **weight** - (optional, default = 1) Specifies the weighting defined for each message.
 Message weight is used to modify the impact of a single request on the calculation of the spike arrest limit.
-For example, if the Spike Arrest Rate is 10pm, and an app submits requests with weight 2, then only 5 messages per minute are permitted from that app.
+For example, if the Spike Arrest Rate is 10 calls per minute, and a path or operation with weight 2 is called, then only 5 messages per minute are permitted from that path or operation.
 In some advanced cases, API providers may want to assign different weights to different API calls.